hantsy/jakartaee11-sandbox/docs/jpa.md

 import jakarta.persistence.TableGenerator;
 ```

-Once defined, your entity classes can simply reference these generators:
+Once defined, your entity classes can reference these generators:

 ```java
 @Entity